caoppg/CROS/README.md

 * Download .owl files.
 * Save the .owl files in a same folder.
-* Download an ontology editor software, such as [Protégé] (https://protege.stanford.edu/).
+* Download an ontology editor software, such as [Protégé](https://protege.stanford.edu/).
 * Use Protégé to open the CROS.owl file.